Any question that liaisons were asked more than once, is listed here along with the associated answer.

 How do I determine how many recalls affected my facility?

-If your dashboard coordinators regularly write notes, simply run the Recall Status Notes Report.
-Alternately, on your Recalls page, set your date range and then change the Status to Had product - already removed, Have product (recall), or Have product (field correction).
-You will need to search each one separately and then count them.
+Simply run the Recall Status Notes Report and set your date range.
+Alternately, on your Recalls page, in the Streamlined Super Speed Search, set your date range and then change the Status: to Have Product.
 They can also be exported to another format, such as an Excel spreadsheet, so the data can be manipulated.
 To do this, choose a format under Export Results.

 What are the responsibilities of the dashboard coordinator?